AlyMar1994/UFoCP/.github/ISSUE_TEMPLATE/bug-__generic.md

 ---
-name: Crash
+name: Bug
-about: Help us eliminate as many crashes as we can within FoC or UFoCP.
+about: Help us eliminate bugs in Forces of Corruption or in the Patch.
+This is the generic bug template, choose a more specific template if the issue can be narrowed down.
-title: Crash - Description of Crash Spot/Situation
+title: "[ITEM] - [ISSUE DESCRIPTION]"
-labels: Crash
+labels: Bug (FoC)
 assignees: ''

 ---